exercism/fsharp/concepts/results/introduction.md

 ## Reading the content of a `Result` value

-Consider the following function signature:
+Consider the following type definition and function signature:

 ```fsharp
 type FileOpenError =